Lowe's: Canada

 A former Lowe's location in Windsor, Ontario, converted to Rona+.

 Lowe's opened its first three stores in Canada on December 10, 2007, in Hamilton, Brampton, and Brantford.
 On February 1, 2008, they opened three more stores in Toronto, East Gwillimbury, and a second store in Brampton, as well as a new location in Maple (Vaughan).
 Lowe's also expanded into western Canada, starting with three new stores in Calgary, Alberta.
 One of the three locations opened in late September 2010.
 The other two opened in early 2011.

 In February 2013, Lowe's Canada hired former Walmart Canada and Loblaw Companies executive Sylvain Prud'homme as CEO.

 On May 11, 2015, Lowe's Canada announced that it would acquire the leases of 13 former Target Canada stores, as well as an Ontario distribution centre, for $151 million.

 In 2012, Lowe's attempted to buy Rona, Inc., a Quebec-based hardware chain.
 However, the deal was met with objections from RONA shareholders (particularly the Caisse de dépôt et placement du Québec) and operators of its franchised locations over concerns that the company could centralize its supply operations in the United States, and was eventually called off.
 On February 3, 2016, Rona announced that it had accepted an offer to be acquired by Lowe's for CDN$3.2 billion, pending regulatory and shareholder approval.
-The division would remain under the leadership of Sylvain Prud'homme, but would be operated out of Rona's headquarters in Boucherville.
+The division would remain under the leadership of Prud'homme, but would be operated out of Rona's headquarters in Boucherville.
 Lowe's maintained Rona's retail banners, "key" executives, and the "vast majority of its current employees" after the acquisition.

 In February 2020, Lowe's closed 34 low-performance stores, 26 that were under the Rona brand, six Lowe's stores, and two Réno-Dépôt stores.

 In November 2022, Lowe's agreed to sell its Canadian operations to the private equity firm Sycamore Partners for $400 million. with the Lowe's stores expected to be rebranded under the Rona brand in the future.
 The sale was completed on February 3, 2023.
 In July 2023, Rona announced that it would begin to replace Lowe's with the new banner Rona+, beginning with 10 locations in Ontario.